Frequently Asked Questions

 I’m having trouble finding an elective class to meet the DH requirements.
 What can I do?

 If you have identified another class (not included on the official list of approved courses) that has a substantial digital component, you can petition for it to be counted toward the minor.
-Just fill out the following petition form.
-These forms are usually reviewed once per quarter and once over the summer.
+In order to do this, please email the course number, course title, the course description, and preferably the syllabus to Miriam Posner.